Ken Giles: Los Angeles Dodgers

 On May 20, 2023, Giles signed a minor league deal with the Los Angeles Dodgers.
 He pitched in 19 games for the Triple-A Oklahoma City Dodgers, allowing 19 earned runs in 18 innings for a 9.50 ERA.
 Giles elected free agency following the season on November 6.

 Atlanta Braves

 On February 2, 2024, Giles signed a minor league contract with the Atlanta Braves that included an invitation to spring training.
 He made 42 appearances out of the bullpen for the Triple-A Gwinnett Stripers, logging a 4-2 record and 6.28 ERA with 58 strikeouts and four saves across 38 2/3 innings pitched.
 Giles elected free agency following the season on November 4.

 Leones de Yucatán

 On June 17, 2025, Giles signed with the Leones de Yucatán of the Mexican League.
 In 16 appearances for Yucatán, he struggled to an 0-3 record and 7.71 ERA with 15 strikeouts over 14 innings of work.
 Giles was released by the Leones on July 22.

 Piratas de Campeche

 On July 28, 2025, Giles signed with the Piratas de Campeche of the Mexican League.
+He made four appearances for Campeche, recording 4 1/3 scoreless innings of relief with one victory and eight strikeouts.
+Giles was released by the Piratas on April 14, 2026.